LaunchPlatform/beanhub-beancount-cookiecutter/{{ cookiecutter.project_slug }}/README.md

 git push
 ```

 After you push your changes to BeanHub, you can refresh the web pages of your BeanHub repository to see the up-to-date accounting book data.
 BeanHub is more than just a hosted Beancount based on Git.
 Let's see what else you can achieve with it!

 ## Forms

-Input repetitive transactions are time-consuming and error-prone; BeanHub allows you to define your custom forms for generating transactions.
+Input repetitive transactions are time-consuming and error-prone.
+BeanHub allows you to define your custom forms for generating transactions.
-You can try it out by clicking the "Forms" button on the left-hand side menu, then clicking the form "FIXME," or simply clicking here.
+You can try it out by clicking the "Forms" button on the left-hand side menu, then clicking the form "Hours spent on XYZ contracting project," or simply [clicking here](/repos/{{ username }}/{{ project_slug }}/form/add-xyz-hours).

-TODO:
+TODO: insert form screenshot

 After you submit the form, a new transaction will be inserted based on your input.